THE Five SECRETS OF WINE PAIRING

 1. ROASTED RED MEATS

 It’s widely known that red meat is best matched with red wine, but do you know why?
 Adding to our top two rules – it’s because of tannins.
 Red wines are rich in tannins which react to meat proteins, resulting in a balance of both of the strong flavours.
-Enter our FEISTY Nebbiolo – not quite a Barbaresco, this wine is lighter than usual but is packed with tannins which cut through fatty meats.
+Enter our FEISTY Nebbiolo – not quite a Barbaresco, this wine is lighter than usual but is packed with tannins that cut through fatty meats.
 The feisty wine also has high acidity so pairs well with salty meals too.
 The WILD Dolcetto, an Italian classic, also pairs well with dark meat, particularly when it’s a bit leaner.

 With lighter meats come lighter wines.
 If you’re into holiday classics like roast turkey or chicken, or even the traditional ham, you can’t go wrong with the likes of CRISP Sauvignon Blanc or SMOOTH Chardonnay.
 The Kiss of Wine options are no exception.
 High acidity will cut through the fatty meats.

 If a seafood meal for Christmas is more your style, then white wine is your friend.
 Once again, our CRISP Sauvignon Blanc and SMOOTH Chardonnay are our recommended go-to wines for a seafood dinner.
 Both sourced from the Loire River region, the Sauvignon Blanc is more suited to shellfish such as mussels, oysters and crabs, while the Chardonnay, with soft citrus and fresh minerals, pairs wonderfully with the meaty fish varieties.
-For something a little bit different, but still delicious, the dry and ZESTY Riesling works too.
+For something a little bit different, but still delicious, our dry and ZESTY canned Riesling works too.

 No great Christmas meal is complete without a cheese board, and cheese plates are classic for wine pairing.
-Kiss of Wine’s SMOOTH Chardonnay is versatile and complements goats cheese or your stronger-tasting cheeses such as a British cheddar, Stilton or Red Leicester or blue cheese variety.
+Kiss of Wine’s canned SMOOTH Chardonnay is versatile and complements goats cheese or your stronger-tasting cheeses such as a British cheddar, Stilton or Red Leicester or any blue cheese variety.
 However, if you’re unwilling to give up your summer vibes so easily, a rosé or sparkling Riesling might be more your style.
-Both the Sparkling ZESTY Riesling and CHILL Grenache Rosé screams sunshine and pair beautifully with most hard and soft cheese varieties too.
+Both the canned Sparkling ZESTY Riesling and CHILL Grenache Rosé screams sunshine and pair beautifully with most hard and soft cheese varieties too.
 Why not try them all?

 While the range of seasonal vegetable sides for Christmas dinner are almost endless, we rate our ZESTY Riesling for low-fat vegetarian side dishes.
 It is crisp and fresh and complements lighter flavours perfectly.
-Alternatively, Kiss of Wine's WILD Dolcetto is a safe go-to for general grilled or roast vegetable sides.
+Alternatively, Kiss of Wine's canned WILD Dolcetto is a safe go-to for general grilled or roast vegetable sides.
 The full-flavoured yet low tannin variety will both complement yet not over-power the lightness of classic vegetable side dishes.